citusdata/citus/ci/README.md

 master and you have to make it up to date.
 There are two ways to do this using `git merge` or `git rebase`.
 As usual, `git merge` is a bit easier than `git rebase`, but clutters git history.
 This section will explain both.
 If you don't know which one makes the most sense, start with `git rebase`.
-If for whatever reason this doesn't work feel free to fall back to `git merge`, by using `git rebase --abort`.
+It's possible that for whatever reason this doesn't work or becomes very complex, for instance when new merge conflicts appear.
+Feel free to fall back to `git merge` in that case, by using `git rebase --abort`.

 #### Updating both branches with `git rebase`